Water Plantain

 Perennial

 American water-plantain (Alisma subcordatum) is a native emergent herb of shallow water, wet ditches, and pond margins.
 Leaves rise on long petioles from the crown; summer brings airy panicles of small white to pinkish flowers that pull in pollinators.
 Some Indigenous traditions used related Alisma species for food or medicine — always verify local species and safe preparation before eating wild plants.
-In a subtropical and tropical Americas food forest, tuck it in the shallow littoral zone with other natives; it stabilizes muck and gives cover for small wetland critters. ☀️💧 Sun and Water: - Full sun to part shade. - Constant wet soil or a few inches of standing water; not a drought plant. - Soft, silty or muddy bottoms are ideal. ✂️ Propagation: - Division of clumps in early spring. - Seed: surface-sow on wet mud; needs moisture through germination.
+In a subtropical and tropical Americas food forest, tuck it in the shallow littoral zone with other natives; it stabilizes muck and gives cover for small wetland critters.
+Full sun to part shade.
+Constant wet soil or a few inches of standing water; not a drought plant.
+Soft, silty or muddy bottoms are ideal.
+Division of clumps in early spring.
+Seed: surface-sow on wet mud; needs moisture through germination.
+Harvest Water Plantain in warm active growth when leaves or shoots look crisp, before yellow water-stress marches in.
+Morning picks ship better than wilted afternoon drama -- rinse grit in clean water, not pond soup.
+Use quickly or blanch and freeze; aquatic tissues turn slimy faster than upland herbs in plastic bags.

 Good Neighbors